-In 2017 the festival runs from Friday, August 4th, to Sunday, August 13th.
+In 2023 the Harmony Arts Festival runs from Friday, August 4th, until Sunday, August 13th.

-If you like art, live music or free outdoor movies, or if you just want to visit one of the Lower Mainland’s most beautiful areas when there’s lots going on, then we highly recommend the Harmony Arts Festival.
+We highly recommend the Harmony Arts Festival if you like art, live music or free outdoor movies.
+It’s also one of the Lower Mainland’s most beautiful areas when there are lots going on.

 The venue for the Harmony Arts Festival stretches from the westernmost tip of Ambleside Park around the end of 14th Street all the way to John Lawson Park by 17th Street and Argyle Avenue in West Vancouver.
 Much of the venue is right along the ocean, with views of Stanley Park and English Bay.

 Millennium Park is about halfway between Ambleside and John Lawson Park.
 It’s here where you’ll find food, a beer garden and live music.

 When the festival isn’t happening, as of the summer of 2022, people can drink alcohol at Millennium Park.
 You can take your own booze and drink it openly in designated areas between 12 pm and dusk.
 During the Harmony Arts Festival, however, you can’t take your own alcohol.
 You have to buy it from the beer garden instead.

 During the festival the patio and lounge are nice places to enjoy drinks and sit at a table while enjoying the live entertainment.
 The live music occurs on the outdoor stage during the daytime and evenings every day.